mcadariu/pg_changepoint/README.md

 (*Under development*)

 [Change points](https://pmc.ncbi.nlm.nih.gov/articles/PMC5464762/) are abrupt variations in time series data.
-This is a PostgreSQL extension which contains functions for detecing change points.
+This is a PostgreSQL extension which contains functions for detecting change points.
 It is a port of [Andrey Akinshin's](https://aakinshin.net/posts/edpelt/) implementation of the ED-PELT algorithm in C#.

 For an intro to changepoint analysis, see this tutorial by [Dr Rebecca Killick](https://www.youtube.com/watch?v=WelmlZK5G2Y).